- BEHIND THE HEADLINES: Who is responsible for protecting us? Read More

-- Driving for perfection Read More
+- Big deal for king Read More

 As Cuba prepares to welcome back tens of thousands of its citizens who left the country illegally decades ago, an international relations scholar in Canada has suggested Havana should take Raul Garcia off Barbados’ hands.
 Professor Andy Knight, who is due to become director of the Institute of International Relations of the University of the West Indies in January, told the MIDWEEK NATION that Barbados should not be spending taxpayers’ money to provide housing and security for a convicted drug trafficker whose activities probably harmed Barbados.
 “Cuba should take him back,” said Knight, a Barbadian who is the chairman of the Department of Political Science at the University of Alberta in Edmonton.
 “Barbados should try to work out a deal with Cuba.
 It is hard to think that Cuba would wash its hands of Garcia."